bettyblocks/sql_dust/README.md

 SqlDust should automatically determine the correct database adapter of the Ecto model of course.
 So that will be added in the following release.

+### Tackling SQL injection

+As of SqlDust v0.2.0, when generating the SQL query, SqlDust returns a tuple containing the SQL query string along with a list containing values which the database should interpolate safely.

 Enjoy using SqlDust! ^^

 ## Testing